possibilities/tmux-composer-cli/events.md

 ### 3. create-session

 Creates a new tmux session with multiple windows based on project configuration.
+Supports two modes:

+- **Worktree mode (default)**: Creates a new git worktree for the session
+- **Non-worktree mode (`--no-worktree`)**: Creates session in the current directory

+In non-worktree mode:

+- Session name is just the project name (no worktree number)
+- Always fails if repository has uncommitted changes (no prompt)
+- Fails if a session with the same name already exists
+- No worktree creation or dependency installation

 #### Events